2019-20 CEDAR COMMISSIONS ARTISTS

-The Cedar Cultural Center is pleased to announce the sixth round of the Cedar Commissions (formerly 416 Commissions), The Cedar’s flagship commissioning program for emerging artists made possible by a grant from the Jerome Foundation.
-To date, the series has supported the creation of new music by more than 30 artists.
+The Cedar Cultural Center is pleased to announce the recipients of the ninth round of the Cedar Commissions, our flagship commissioning program for emerging Minnesota-based composers and musicians made possible by a grant from the Jerome Foundation.
+To date, the Commissions have supported the creation of new music by 50+ local artists across genres.

-The 2016-17 round of artists was selected by a committee of Minnesota-based musicians and music industry professionals from a competitive pool of nearly 100 applicants.
-The 6 commissioned artists, Dameun Strange, Zack Baltich, Krissy Bergmark, Bethany Battafarano, Ritika Ganguly and Adam Gabriel Rangel, will each receive $4,500 to compose at least 30 minutes of new musical work to debut at The Cedar in February 2017.
+The 2019-20 round of artists was selected by a committee of Minnesota-based musicians and music industry professionals.
+The 6 commissioned artists, Anat Spiegel, Dua Saleh, Freaque, Ilan Blanck, Rebecca Nichloson, and Tensae Fayise will each receive $3,500 plus $1,000 for performance costs to compose at least 30 minutes of new musical work to debut at The Cedar in February 2020.

 Read more about the artists and their projects Below:

 Hymns of Light and Darkness is an exploration of vocalist and composer Anat Spiegel's personal and national history.
 Comprised of various works by female authors, this song cycle will reflect on the Holocaust as its core theme: from mundane everyday occurrences to the dreamlike absurdities of war.
 Accompanied by strings and carried by Spiegel's unmistakable voice, Hymns of Light and Darkness will seek to illuminate the unmarked path of trauma through time and generations.